kaspar-p/types-of-ants/ant-on-the-web/docs/api/ants.md

 All data regarding ant suggestions and its associated metadata.

-## `GET /all-ants`
+1. `POST /ListAllAnts`

-Get all ants and their associated metadata.
-Paginated for all users except the typesofants.org service account.
+   1. Get all ants and their associated metadata.

-## `GET /latest-ants`
+1. `POST /ListAntsWithStatus`
+   1. Get all ants with a certain status.
+1. `POST /ListLatestAnts`

-Get the ants only from the latest ant release.
+   1. Get all of the ants that were a part of the latest release.
+1. `POST /SuggestAnt`
+   1. Suggest a new ant.
+Is suggested into the `unreleased` category of ants.
+1. `POST /GetLatestRelease`
+   1. Returns the latest release number.